 The School of Applied Social Studies is a research active department which has a strong commitment to both applied and more theoretical research.
 The School has a wide research profile which focuses on research on specific groups and issues and the education/training of social professions.
 As a School we continuously run conferences to bring leading national and international speakers to contribute to debates in areas such as mental health, social policy, disability studies and child welfare and protection, to name but a few.
 The menu here links to some annual and biennial conferences the School organises.

-‘CRITICAL PERSPECTIVES ON AND BEYOND ACTIVISM AND ACTS OF RESISTANCE'
+‘CRITICAL PERSPECTIVES ON AND BEYOND “CHANGE” IN MENTAL HEALTH SERVICES’

 A Two-Day Conference organised by the School of Applied Social Studies and the Catherine McAuley School of Nursing and Midwifery, University College Cork, in association with the Critical Voices Network Ireland.

-The conference aims to explore and debate critical perspectives on:
+The conference aims to explore and debate critical perspectives on and beyond:

-- The impact of activism on democratising mental health care
+- The politics of changing mental health services

-Concurrent Sessions: the conference also includes a series of workshops and oral presentations, related to the conference theme.
+Concurrent Sessions: the conference also includes just under 50 workshops and oral presentations, related to the conference theme.

-To book a place, email Harry Gijbels at email@example.com Give your name, and indicate the day(s) you wish to attend (either Wednesday 9 November, Thursday 10 November, or both days).
+To book a place, email Harry Gijbels at email@example.com.
+Please give your name and indicate the day(s) you wish to attend (either Wednesday 15 November, Thursday 16 November, or both days).
 Booking will be confirmed by return email.
 Please bring the booking confirmation slip with you to the conference registration desk on the day(s) you are attending.

-The Conference organisers are Lydia Sapouna, School of Applied Social Studies and Harry Gijbels, Catherine McAuley School of Nursing and Midwifery, University College Cork, Ireland.
+The conference organisers are Lydia Sapouna, School of Applied Social Studies, and Harry Gijbels (retired), Catherine McAuley School of Nursing and Midwifery, University College Cork, Ireland.